-No. 3 Gonzaga poised for top spot after thumping Pepperdine
+No. 3 Gonzaga could lead Top 25 after thumping Pepperdine

-The Bulldogs are the last unbeaten team in the country and could lead the AP Top 25 for only the second time in their history after both No. 1 Villanova and No. 2 Kansas lost this week.
+Gonzaga pushed its record to 22-0 (10-0 West Coast Conference), and after No. 1 Villanova and No. 2 Kansas both lost last week, it could lead the AP Top 25 for only the second time in school history.

-Gonzaga (22-0, 10-0 West Coast Conference) has matched its longest ever winning streak at 22 games.
+''It would nice to be recognized for the school, for the program, even for Spokane,'' Gonzaga coach Mark Few said. ''We're just focused on going out next Thursday night and playing better than we did tonight, which will be hard to do.''

-The Bulldogs shot 58.6 percent and held the Waves to 30.2 percent shooting.
-They took immediate command over outmanned Pepperdine (6-16, 2-8), using a superior height advantage to jump out to a 27-8 lead.
+The Bulldogs completely controlled Pepperdine (6-16, 2-8 West Coast Conference), using a commanding height advantage to jump out to 27-8 lead and never looking back.

+Center Przemek Karnowski, at 7-foot-1 and 300 pounds, had six inches and at least 50 pounds on his defenders.
+He connected on 8 of 11 shots to lead the Bulldogs with 16 points.
+Zach Collins, a 7-footer, had 14 points and six rebounds.

+The inside game opened things up for the guards, too, with Silas Meson hitting all three of his 3s to finish with 15 points.

 BIG PICTURE